pip-services/pip-services-docs/content/en/node/sqlite/connect/sqlite_connection.md

 ### Description
 The SqliteConnection class allows you to create SQLite connections using the default driver.

-Important points
+**Important points**

-By defining a connection and sharing it through multiple persistence components you can reduce number of used database connections.
+By defining a connection and sharing it through multiple persistence components you can reduce the number of used database connections.

 #### Configuration parameters